Mainframe-Archive/dovetail/README.md

 Dovetail's is an Elixir API that lets you:

-- start and stop a dovecot server
+- TODO start and stop a dovecot server
 - create and remove dovecot users
 - send an email to a particular dovecot user
   ... and verify its arrival? prob.